bburch01/FOTAAS/README.md

 - [Installation](#installation)
 - [Usage](#usage)

-## Author
+## About The Author
 Barry T. Burch<br>

-Barry is a digital native with over 20 years of experience in software/hardware design and engineering at:
+Barry is a digital native with over 20 years of experience in software/hardware design and engineering at

 <p align="middle">
     <img src="./assets/images/ti-logo-2.png" align="center" hspace="10">